Young Frankenstein: Plot

 At a theater filled with prominent guests, Frederick shows "The Creature" following simple commands, then performs "Puttin' On the Ritz" with him.
 During the performance, a stage light explodes and frightens the Monster, who becomes enraged at the booing crowd, and charges at them when they throw rotten vegetables.
 He is captured and chained by police.
-Back in the laboratory, Inga attempts to comfort Frederick; they sleep together on the suspended reanimation table.
+Back in the laboratory, Inga attempts to comfort Frederick; they have sex on the suspended reanimation table.

 The Monster escapes from prison the same night Elizabeth, Frederick's socialite fiancée, arrives unexpectedly.
-The Monster takes her captive, but she falls in love with him as he makes love to her.
+The Monster takes her captive, but she falls in love with him as he has sex with her.
 While the townspeople hunt the Monster, Frederick plays the violin and Igor plays the horn to lure his creation back to the castle and recaptures him.
 Just as the Kemp-led mob storms the laboratory, Frederick transfers some of his stabilizing intellect to the Monster, who reasons with and placates the mob.
 Kemp gives the Monster a warm reception.

 Sometime later, Frederick and Inga are wed and Elizabeth marries the now-sophisticated Monster.
 While in bed with Frederick, Inga asks what he got in return during the transfer procedure.
 Frederick growls wordlessly like the monster and embraces Inga while Igor plays the horn on the roof.

-Production
+Background

 In a 2010 interview with the Los Angeles Times, Mel Brooks discussed how the film came about:

 I was in the middle of shooting the last few weeks of Blazing Saddles somewhere in the Antelope Valley, and Gene Wilder and I were having a cup of coffee, and he said, 'I have this idea that there could be another Frankenstein.'
 I said, 'Not another!
 We've had the son of, the cousin of, the brother-in-law.
 We don't need another Frankenstein.'
 His idea was very simple: What if the grandson of Dr. Frankenstein wanted nothing to do with the family whatsoever.
 He was ashamed of those wackos.
 I said, 'That's funny.'

+Brooks and Gene Wilder designed the film as both a parody and homage to the Universal Monsters films of the 1930s and 1940s.
+To recreate the visual style of the original Universal horror films, Brooks shot in black and white, employed vintage-style opening credits, used wipes and irises for scene transitions, and even used the original Kenneth Strickfaden lab equipment from the 1931 Frankenstein.

 In one of the scenes of a village assembly, one of the authority figures says that he already knows what Frankenstein is up to, based on five previous experiences.
 This is a reference to the first five Universal films.
 In a Gene Wilder DVD interview, he says the film is based on Frankenstein (1931), Bride of Frankenstein (1935), Son of Frankenstein (1939), and The Ghost of Frankenstein (1942).